bbauska/meta-react-basics/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 14 of module 3 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>14.
 Audio and video</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Since the introduction of the smartphone and high-speed WiFi, we now enjoy creating, consuming, and sharing video and audio content daily on our devices.
+<p>Since the introduction of the smartphone and high-speed WiFi, we now enjoy creating, consuming, and sharing video and audio content daily on our devices.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s14-a.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->